 - Varicose veins may develop again after apparently successful operation because venous disease is progressive.

-- Sometimes, the veins of the lower leg can be treated by injection (sclerotherapy).
+- Sometimes, the veins of the lower leg can be treated by injection (sclerotherapy), often under ultrasound guidance.
 Sclerotherapy is particularly successful for smaller thread veins.

 - The Classification of Venous Disease – Simon Dodds